TaufiqHA/sistem-manufaktur-fe/docs/user_api.md

 ## Authentication

-Most user endpoints require authentication using JWT tokens.
+All user endpoints require authentication using JWT tokens.
 Include the token in the Authorization header:

 ```
 Authorization: Bearer {jwt_token}
 ```

+## Permissions

+User endpoints are protected by role-based permissions:
+- `view_users` - Required to view user listings and individual users
+- `create_users` - Required to create new users
+- `edit_users` - Required to update users
+- `delete_users` - Required to delete users

+Admin users have all permissions by default.

 ## Base URL